pyramidheadshark/epidemic-simulation-main/README.md

 # [ ENG ]
-# ABM Virus spreading model
+# Multi-Agent Virus Spread Model
 ## Description:
-This app is a C# implementation of an epidemic simulation using a make system.
-It utilizes WinForms and XNA (FNA) frameworks for the GUI.
-You can set various initial parameters such as disease lethality, communicability, duration, and simulated population.
+This is a C# program that simulates an epidemic using the make build system and the mcs (mono) compiler.
+It utilizes WinForms and XNA (FNA) frameworks for the graphical user interface.
+You can configure various initial parameters, such as disease lethality, transmission rate, duration, and population size.
-The app offers three different scenarios to enhance the user experience:
+The application offers three different scenarios to enhance research potential:
 - single community simulation,
-- shopping community simulation,
+- point of interest (store) simulation,
-- and multigroup community simulation.
+- multi-group community simulation.
-Users can observe the spread of the disease in real-time and track progress through graphs.
-At the end of the simulation, a file containing logs is generated.
+Users can observe the virus spread in real-time and track progress through graphs.
+At the end of the simulation, a log file is created.

+## Requirements:
+- C# compiler - `mono` is required
+- `XNA` or `FNA` framework
+- `make` command (optional, for compilation)

+## Running on Windows:
+Run `start.vbs` in the `/bin` folder.

+## Running on Linux:
+Run `make run` from the program's directory.

-## Available commands
+## Available make commands:
-- `make` - builds the entire project (application and test)
+- `make` - builds the entire project (application and tests)
 - `make compile` - builds only the application
 - `make run` - runs the application
-- `make test` - compiles and runs test
+- `make test` - compiles and runs tests
-- `make compile_test` - compiles only test
+- `make compile_test` - compiles only tests

-## Requirements:
-- C# implementation - `mono` recommended
-- `XNA` or `FNA` framework
-- `make` command

-## Additional info:
+## Additional Information:
-- Built as app for term paper in 2024 by Nikita Smirnov (RTU MIREA)
+- Created as a course project in 2024 by Nikita Smirnov (RTU MIREA)
-- [A useful guide](https://www.youtube.com/watch?v=Jbld5ZrW3ls) if you're building in Windows
+- [Helpful guide](https://www.youtube.com/watch?v=Jbld5ZrW3ls) for running on Windows

 ---